-King's Conceptual System (KCS) and mid-range Theory of Goal Attainment have a long history of application with large groups or social systems (organizations, communities).
+KCS and middle-range theory of goal attainment have a long history of application with large groups or social systems (organizations, communities).
 The earliest applications involved the use of the framework and theory to guide continuing education (Brown & Lee, 1980) and nursing curricula (Daubenmire, 1989; Gulitz & King, 1988).
 More contemporary applications address a variety of organizational settings.
-For example, the framework served as the basis for the development of a middle range theory relating to practice in a nursing home (Zurakowski, 2007).
-In addition, applications proposed the Theory of Goal Attainment as the practice model for case management (Hampton, 1994; Tritsch, 1996).
-These latter applications are especially important, as they may be the first use of the framework by other disciplines.
+For example, the framework served as the basis for the development of a middle-range theory relating to practice in a nursing home (Zurakowski, 2007).
+Nwinee (2011) used King's work, along with Peplau's, to develop the sociobehavioral self-care management nursing model (p.
+91).
+In addition, the theory of goal attainment has been proposed as the practice model for case management (Hampton, 1994; Tritsch, 1996).
+These latter applications are especially important because they may be the first use of the framework by other disciplines.

-Applicable to administration and management in a variety of settings, a mid-range theory of group power within organizations has been developed (Sieloff, 1995, 2003, 2007).
-Educational settings, also considered as social systems, have been the focus of application of King's work (Bello, 2000).
-(See http://davisplus.fadavis.com for Table 10-8.)
+Applicable to administration and management in a variety of settings, a middle-range theory of group power within organizations has been developed and revised to the theory of group empowerment within organizations (Sieloff, 1995, 2003, 2007; Sieloff & Dunn, 2008; Sieloff & Bularzik, 2011).
+Educational settings, also considered as social systems, have been the focus of application of King's work (George, Roach, & Andfrade, 2011; Greef, Strydom, Wessels, & Schutte, 2009; Ritter, 2008).5